memgraph/docs/docs/tutorials/first-steps-with-memgraph.md

 * [Guide to Style Script script](/docs/memgraph-lab/graph-style-script-language)
 * [How to work with Docker](/memgraph/how-to-work-with-docker)

 We hope that you had fun going through this tutorial!
-You can continue checkout [some of the tutorials](overview.md) that web have prepared for you or you can go to [Memgraph Playground](https://playground.memgraph.com/) to go through guided lessons, or to check out other dataset in sandbox sites.
+You can check out [some of the tutorials](/memgraph/tutorials/) that we have prepared for you, or you can go to [Memgraph Playground](https://playground.memgraph.com/) and go through the guided lessons.